ddehun/ddehun.github.io/about.md

 **ChaeHun Park**, Eugene Jang, Wonsuk Yang and Jong C. Park.
 "Generating Negative Samples by Manipulating Golden Responses for Unsupervised Learning of a Response Evaluation Model", NAACL-HLT 2021

 **ChaeHun Park**, Wonsuk Yang and Jong C. Park.
-“Generating Sentential Arguments from Diverse Perspectives on Controversial Topic”, *2nd Workshop on NLP for Internet Freedom (NLP4IF): Censorship, Disinformation, and Propaganda*, Hong Kong SAR, November 3, 2019.
-A workshop at EMNLP-IJCNLP 2019.
+“Generating Sentential Arguments from Diverse Perspectives on Controversial Topic”, NLP4IF 2019, A workshop at EMNLP-IJCNLP 2019

 Wonsuk Yang, Jung-is Ho Kim, Seungwon Yoon, **ChaeHun Park** and Jong C. Park.
-“A Corpus of Sentence-level Annotations of Local Acceptability with Reasons”, *33rd Pacific Asia Conference on Language, Information and Computation (PACLIC 33)*, Hakodate, Japan, September 13-15, 2019.
+“A Corpus of Sentence-level Annotations of Local Acceptability with Reasons”, PACLIC 33, 2019

 ### Domestic

+Sukmin Cho, Wonsuk Yang, **ChaeHun Park**, and Jong C. Park.
+"The Relationship between the Quality of Automatically Generated Questions and the Quantity of the Context given for the Generation", KCC 2021

 Soyeong Jeong, Wonsuk Yang, **ChaeHun Park**, and Jong C. Park.
-"Calibration of Pre-trained Language Model for Korean", Journal of KIISE, Vol. 48, No. 4, pp. 434-443, April, 2021.
+"Calibration of Pre-trained Language Model for Korean", Journal of KIISE, Vol. 48, No. 4, pp. 434-443, April, 2021

 Soyeong Jeong, Wonsuk Yang, **ChaeHun Park**, and Jong C. Park.
-"Calibration of Pre-trained Language Model for Korean", *32th Annual Conference on Human & Cognitive Language Technology (HCLT 2020)*, October 15-16, 2020.
+"Calibration of Pre-trained Language Model for Korean", HCLT 2020

 **ChaeHun Park**, Wonsuk Yang and Jong C. Park.
-“Extracting Supporting Evidence with High Precision via Bi-LSTM Network”, *30th Annual Conference on Human & Cognitive Language Technology (HCLT 2018)*, Korea University, Seoul, Korea, October 12-13, 2018.
+“Extracting Supporting Evidence with High Precision via Bi-LSTM Network”, HCLT 2018